 Each young man learns that there are parts of the child within him that he must let go of and new responsibilities he must embrace to become a man.
-During his wilderness adventure, he has the opportunity to take on many of the responsibilities of manhood in a small structured community.
-The result is a clearer vision of honorable manhood and the self-confidence, skills, and motivation to make the transition to responsible adulthood and strive toward personal fulfillment.
+During his time in the wilderness, he has the opportunity to take on many of the responsibilities of adulthood in a small structured community.
+The result is a clearer vision of honorable manhood and the self-confidence, skills, and motivation to make the transition to responsible adulthood and personal fulfillment.

 Life Success Plan